It's Beginning to Look Alot Like Christmas

 holiday themed Secret Service Missions (kindness kits) for kids.
 It is simply what we

 call our outreach where we use Secret Service (kindness) Mission kits to help kids be kind and think kind!
 We started doing this with Drew when he was five years old.
 Read more about why we started Operation Good Deed Doer Christmas 2020 will be Series IV of Santa's Secret Service!
 If this is your first time to do it, start with Series I!
-All of our kits are either available in our shop and our Etsy shop or by special order.
-See our CATALOG!
+All of our kits are either available in the Mission Mom's shop called the Giving Gift Co and our Etsy shop or by special order.

 New for 2020 we have added Santa's Secret Service Outreach a